 Although the laws vary by state on this topic as well, in most instances a buyer is allowed to withdraw an offer until the moment the offer is accepted, However, once the offer document is signed by both parties, it’s considered a binding agreement.

 At that point, the sellers may be well within their rights to walk away with your earnest money if you don’t decide to move forward.

 How to make an offer on a house?
 It pays to understand comps, contingencies, the temperature of the market, earnest money, and counteroffers.
 Then, you consider your price, keeping track of all fees that will be involved, and make your bid in writing, typically with what’s known as an earnest money deposit, and await the seller’s response.

-If you’re just starting to shop for a mortgage, getting a feel for your rate and loan amount might be inspiring.
+If you’re just starting to shop for mortgage financing options, getting a feel for your rate and loan amount might be inspiring.

 SoFi offers fixed-rate home loans with competitive rates and as little as 3% down for qualifying first-time homeowners.
 Plus, the process is fast and simple.

 SoFi Loan Products